 Prompt medical attention and continued treatment help prevent death due to PE.
 Ongoing treatment can involve both lifestyle changes and medications such as blood thinners.

-However, one recent study concluded that people with PE and lung cancer had a shorter survival time than those who only had lung cancer.
-In another study, researchers found that the average survival time was 8.9 months for people who had both conditions versus 22.5 months for those with lung cancer alone.
+However, one 2018 review concluded that people with PE and lung cancer may have a shorter survival time than those who have only lung cancer.

 All situations are unique.
-People with lung cancer should talk with their doctor about their outlook following the development of PE.
+A person with lung cancer and PE should talk with their doctor about their outlook.

-Lung cancer and cancer treatments can increase a person’s risk of developing a blood clot in the legs, or DVT, that travels to the lungs, or PE.
-People with both lung cancer and PE have an overall shorter survival time, but prompt treatment can significantly help.
+Lung cancer and cancer treatments can increase a person’s risk of developing a blood clot in the legs (DVT) that travels to the lungs (PE).
+People with both lung cancer and PE have an overall shorter survival time, but prompt treatment can help significantly.